gitGNU/gnu_faunis/Faunis/README.txt

 4. Quick introduction into the client usage
 The client status is shown in the left upper corner.
 It can be "disconnected", "logged out", "no character loaded" or "exploring".
 Currently the only supported mouse commands is a left click for walking, so to actually do something, you primarily have to type commands into the field at the bottom.
-There are the following commands:
-To connect to the server, type: /c
-Log in: /i username password
-Load player: /l playername
-Walk around: /m xcoordinate ycoordinate
-Send private message: /w username message
-Broadcast message: /b message
-Request server source code: /s
-Create new player: /n playername
-Trigger emote: /e emote
-Unload player: /u
-Log out: /o
-Disconnect: /x
+To get the list of all available commands, type /h.
+The command abbreviations can be redefined in the file clientData/clientSettings.properties.
 Note that in the default configuration, the server is contacted at localhost, so you have to start a server instance on the same machine to be able to connect.

 5. Server usage
 Just start it and it should do the rest.
 Is also configured to use localhost.
 Close the window when you have enough.

 6. Configurating client and server
-Client and server settings are until now hardcoded.
+Client and server settings are until now mostly hardcoded.
 To change them, edit the ClientSettings and ServerSettings classes and recompile.

 I am grateful for your feedback, contact me under simon7ley at googlemail dot com.
 Enjoy!